Looking for the best way to send money to India from the UK online?

 A few things which I liked about Xendpay:

-Transparency in conversion rate, transfer costs and cheap fee (Zero initially under ‘Pay What You Want’ model – Xendpay allows you to enter ‘0’ (impressive!), but I suggest you pay something for Xendpay to keep providing this excellent service!)
+Transparency in conversion rate, transfer costs and cheap fee (Zero initially under “Pay What You Want” model – Xendpay allows you to enter ‘0’ (impressive!), but I suggest you pay some amount for Xendpay to keep providing this great offer!)

-Transfer from the UK to India on average took 2-3 working days (most of the times it arrived in my bank account in India on the 2nd business day).
+On average, transfer from the UK to India took 2-3 working days (most of the time, it arrived in my Indian bank account on the 2nd business day).

-Verification process to extend your transfer limits is easy – just upload two documents, one for address and one for identity proof and it for me, got verified on the same day.
+The verification process to extend your transfer limits is easy – upload two documents, one for address and one for identity proof and it for me, got verified on the same day.

-How to send money to India from UK with Xendpay?
+How to transfer money to India from UK with Xendpay?